sendahug/send-hug-backend/README.md

       - **DB_CREDENTIALS_PATH** - The path to the credentials file.
       - **DATABASE_USERNAME** - The username to log into the database if no credentials file is set.
       - **DATABASE_PASSWORD** - The password to log into the database if no credentials file is set.
-    - **PRIVATE_VAPID_KEY** - environment variable containing your private VAPID key (required for push notifications).
+    - **PRIVATE_VAPID_KEY** - Your private VAPID key (required for push notifications).
-    - The frontend URI comes from an environment variable named **FRONTEND**.
+    - **FRONTEND** - The frontend URI.
-    - The firebase credentials file's location is in an environment variable called **FIREBASE_CREDENTIALS_FILE**.
+    - **FIREBASE_CREDENTIALS_FILE** - The firebase credentials file's location.
 8. Update your database using ```alembic upgrade head```
 9. Run Quart with:
     - ```export QUART_APP=app.py```
     - ```quart --debug run```

+Developers that are part of the main Send A Hug project can use the ```./get_secrets.sh``` script to download the above secrets from Google Cloud Secrets Manager to their default locations and minimise the need for setting environment variables (requires access to the Send A Hug Google Cloud Project and installation of the [`gcloud` cli](https://cloud.google.com/sdk/docs/install)).

 ### Users